putrajundaris/environmental-gis-data-portfolio/projects/02-Enviormental-Research-data-Map-Visualization/README.md

 # Environmental Research Data & Map Visualization

-> A curated portfolio of publication-quality maps and scientific visualizations created from environmental research datasets using GIS, R, and Python.
+> A curated portfolio of publication-quality maps and scientific visualizations created from environmental research datasets using GIS, R.

 ---